 From time to time individual shareholders of the Corporation may submit proposals which they believe should be voted upon by the shareholders.
 The SEC has adopted regulations which govern the inclusion of such proposals in the Corporation's annual proxy materials.
-All such proposals must be submitted to the Secretary of the Corporation no later than December 1, 1998, in order to be considered for inclusion in the Corporation's 1999 proxy materials.
+All such proposals must be submitted to the Secretary of the Corporation in writing no later than November 26, 1999 and comply with the SEC regulations, in order to be considered for inclusion in the Corporation's 2000 proxy materials.